vaibhavsingh1742/Diwali-Sales-Analysis/README.md

 # Diwali-Sales-Analysis
-This project used the Diwali sales data and employs Pandas for data cleaning, SQL for analysis and MatPlotLib/Seaborn for visualization to generate various exploratory insights 📊
+Using SQL along with Python for visualizations, this analysis examines Diwali sales data to understand customer preferences, highlight top-performing products, and track key sales trends providing insights to enhance festive season marketing strategies.